oracle-livelabs/analytics-ai/atom-oac/introduction/introduction.md

 In this workshop, you will learn how to: <!-- TODO: these should mostly match our labs and lab sections -->

-* Create VB application with OAC charts
+* Configure visual builder application with OAC charts
-* Expose VB application as a Web View
+* Expose visual builder application as a web view
-* Expose ODA skill as new VB application
+* Expose digital assistant skill as new visual builder application

 ### Prerequisites